kedro-org/kedro-viz/CONTRIBUTING.md

 pip3 install kedro
 ```

-Create a real Kedro project with the `spaceflights` example:
+If you don't have any existing Kedro project, you can create a new one with the `spaceflights` example:

+> *Note*: You can use any other [starters](https://github.com/quantumblacklabs/kedro-starters), except `mini-kedro`, for the purpose of this development server, not just `spaceflights`.

 ```bash
 cd $HOME # or wherever you prefer to keep your test project